Filet Crochet Tutorial + 6 Filet Crochet Patterns

-Check out the video tutorial below from Kristi Simpson to get a breakdown of how to filet crochet!
+One of the best approaches for understanding how to read filet crochet charts is to see them created and explained.
+Check out the video tutorial below from Kristi Simpson to get a breakdown of how to do it from start to finish.

 To start your foundation chain: Count the number of squares across the bottom row of the diagram to start.
 Take that number times three, plus one.
 For example, take the diagram below.
 Each darkened square (or block) is three dc.
 Each white square (or space) is a ch 2 and a dc.

 Pay attention to the first square: If your first square is a white square (or space), then you add 5 chain stitches to your starting chain to count as a ch 3 plus a ch 2 mesh.
 If this space were a block (or black), then you would only add 3 chain stitches to your starting chain to count as the first dc of the block.

 For this particular pattern, you would calculate your foundation chain like this:

 (6 x 3) + 1 = 19

 19 + 5 = 24 sts for starting chain.